MnBr$_2$ on the graphene on Ir(110) substrate: growth, structure, and super-moir\`e: Introduction

 \section{Introduction}

 Transition metal dihalides (TMDHs) are a class of materials that often exhibit magnetic ordering in their single-layer form owing to their unique electronic structures and strong spin-orbit coupling \cite{Botana2019, An2020, Bo2024, Kulish2017, McGuire2017, Basak2023}.
 Since the experimental discovery of intrinsic magnetic ordering in two-dimensional materials, single-layer TMDHs have attracted substantial research interest due to their potential as low-dimensional magnets and their applicability in spintronics and quantum technologies \cite{Huang2017, Elahi2022, Wang2022}.

-Beyond their intriguing magnetic properties, epitaxially grown single-layer TMDHs on graphene (Gr) undergo spontaneous self-trapping of charges, forming quasiparticles with extremely long lifetimes, identified as polarons \cite{cai2023, liu2023, miao2023, Liang2025}.
-The formation of these quasiparticles is of fundamental and technological significance because they can mediate not only charge but also spin information in magnetic materials.
-However, the exact nature of these quasiparticles remains debatable because of their exceptionally long lifetimes.
-Some studies attribute them to small polarons \cite{cai2023, liu2023, Liang2025, Yao2024}, whereas others explain them as solitons \cite{Hao24, Song25}.
-Because these quasiparticles are observed in epitaxially grown single-layers TMDHs, understanding their exact nature requires a detailed analysis of the TMDH-Gr epitaxial relationship.
+Beyond their intriguing magnetic properties, epitaxially grown single-layer TMDHs on graphene (Gr) undergo spontaneous self-trapping of charges, forming quasiparticles with extremely long lifetimes, identified as polarons \cite{cai2023, liu2023, Miao2025, Liang2025, Yao2024, Hao24, Song25}.
+Because these quasiparticles are observed in epitaxially grown single-layer TMDHs, understanding their exact nature requires a detailed analysis of the TMDH-Gr epitaxial relationship.